RaviSriraman/APDV/README.md

 cd dash_app
 python3 src/app.py

-# Running dagster and dash app as docker containers
+# Running dagster
 docker compose up

+# dash app as docker containers
+Please access http://localhost:3000/jobs , click on etl_job and materialize all button

+Once all assets are materialized. run the following command from the same folder

+# dash dash board app as docker containers
+docker compose start dash_app

+Please open http://localhost:8070 in your browser to access the dashboard